123wowow123/chronopin/content.md

 Before Usable Bug:
-clearing search should not move out of create page+ Main timeline should remain be in background for speedup
+clearing search should not move out of create page+ Main timeline should remain in background for speedup

 Bugs:
 scrolling